Surely no shortage of fun things to do in Salt Lake City, Utah

-With a whopping annual average of over 200 days of sunshine, there’s surely no shortage of fun things to do in Salt Lake City, Utah.
-One of America’s most underrated destinations, the reputation of the city is often tied to the exacting liquor laws of Utah as well as the Mormon culture’s peculiarities.
+With a whopping annual average of over 200 days of sunshine, one of America’s most underrated destinations, the reputation of the city is often tied to the exacting liquor laws of Utah as well as the Mormon culture’s peculiarities.
 But, guess what?
 If you think that’s all the city has to offer, you’re missing out on a lot of special things.
 From stunning architecture to heart-pumping outdoor thrills, there are endless exciting things to do in Salt Lake City.

 Need some tips on what to do in Salt Lake City?
 You might want to check out these insanely cool and fun things to do in Salt Lake City, Utah!
 Whether you’re going solo or with a bunch of friends, these Salt Lake City travel tips will come in handy for your mountain town getaway.